Nagen Saikia: Early life

 Saikia was born in 1939 Hatiakhowa to Umaram Saikia and Hemaprabha Saikia, Golaghat district of Assam.
+He belongs to the Chutia community residing in Upper Assam.
 He started his primary education in Borkathoni L.P. school and later went to Kakodonga M.E.
 School.
 He passed his matriculation from Dhekial H. E. School in 1957 securing first division.
 In 1959 he passed his I. A. (Higher Secondary) from Jagannath Barooah College, Jorhat.
 He was graduated from Debraj Roy College, Golaghat in 1961.
 He had done his Post- Graduation in Assamese (Literature) from Gauhati University, Guwahati in 1964.
 He did his Ph.
 D. from Dibrugarh University in 1982 under the supervision of Mahendra Borah for his thesis A Critical Study of the Social and Intellectual Background of Modern Assamese Literature 1826-1903.

 Career

 Nagen Saikia started his professional career as a teacher in Hatiakhowa H.E.
 School and Dhekial H. E. School from 1959 to 1965.
 He served as an Assistant Editor in Asom Batori in 1965.
 From 1965 to 1971 Nagen Saikia served as a lecturer in Assamese in the Diphu Government College, Jorhat College and the Devicharan Barua Girls' College.
 In 1972 he joined as a lecturer in the department of Assamese in Dibrugarh University and continued till 1986.
 During this period he also served as a Secretary of the Co- Ordination Committee for publication of Text books in Assamese, Dibrugarh University.
 Saikia had also been a member of the Rajya Sabha from 1986-1992 and was the vice-chairman of the Upper House from 1990-1992.

 In 1992 Saikia joined as Professor of the Lakshminath Bezbaroa chair in the department of Assamese in Dibrugarh University.
 He was an editor of Natun Dainik, an Assamese daily in 2003 and Amar Asom in 2004-06.